Interaction-Induced Higher-Order Topological Insulator via Floquet Engineering: Results

 The periodically driven interacting model studied here supports both normal and anomalous Floquet second-order corner states.
 To examine their robustness against local disorder due to topological protection, we introduce random disorder in the single-particle hopping terms.
 Specifically, the single-particle hopping amplitude $J$ in the four-step driving process is modified as $J\rightarrow J + V_\text{dis}$ in Eqs.~(\ref{Ht})-(\ref{Hy}).
 Here, the random disorder $V_\text{dis}$ is uniformly sampled from the range $[-W/2,W/2]$, with $W$ being disorder strength.

 Figure \ref{fig6} shows quasienergies $E$ of the Floquet Hamiltonian under OBCs along both $x$ and $y$ directions, subject to random disorder applied to the single-particle hopping terms, as a function of the disorder strength $W$.
 For interaction-induced normal Floquet second-order topological corner states, the in-gap corner states persist until a much stronger disorder is reached [red dots in Fig. \ref{fig6}(a)], at which point they merge into the bulk states.
 As the disorder strength increases, the fourfold degeneracy of the corner states is lifted.
 However, these in-gap states remain well localized at the corners [see Fig. \ref{fig6}(c)].
 Moreover, for anomalous Floquet second-order topological states, the corner states remain also well within the band gap at $\pi/T$, and retain their degeneracy even in the presence of disorder [see Fig. \ref{fig6}(b)].
 Furthermore, these in-gap states remain localized at the corners even at large disorder strengths [see Fig. \ref{fig6}(d)].
-However, at sufficiently strong disorder, the gap at $\pi/T$ eventually closes, marking the breakdown of the topological phase.
+However, at sufficiently strong disorder, the gap at $\pi/T$ eventually closes, marking the breakdown of the gapped topological phase.
+Notably, in the single-particle case, disorder can give rise to a gapless higher-order topological phase \cite{PhysRevB.103.085408}.
+The possibility of a disorder-induced gapless higher-order topological insulator in interacting systems remains an open question for future investigation.